twandersen42/angular/aio/content/guide/reactive-forms.md

 #### Adding an alias

 Initially, the form contains one `Alias` field.
-To add another field, click the **Add Alias** button.
+To add another field, click the **Add Alias** label.
 You can also validate the array of aliases reported by the form model displayed by `Form Value` at the bottom of the template.

 <div class="alert is-helpful">